zhanggenex/zhanggen.nudt.github.io/index.md

 I also conduct research in HPC and storage, e.g., BeeGFS, NVMeoF, etc.

-The cross fields of security and HPC are my additional interests, e.g., distributed file system security and bug detection, etc.
+The cross fields of security and HPC are my interests, e.g., distributed FS security and bug detection, etc.
 ```

 ### 论文发表 Publications